samvk/postcard-creator/README.md

 All choices are kept on reset besides the form.
 This means the user can quickly reuse or edit the previous message on the theme of their choice before entering a new recipient.

 The Greeting Card generator currently has a reasonable 12MB image size limit.
-But this is only for the browser's benifit and could be forgone.
+But this is only for the browser's benefit and could be forgone.

 All error messages are displayed at the top of the dropzone area for the user.

 ## Events

-the current list of PubSub Events *Greetings, World!* listens for are:
+The current list of PubSub Events *Greetings, World!* listens for are:

 * drag			// a user drags a file into the window
 * dragend		// a user stops dragging a file
 * fileUpload	// a user chooses a file to upload
 * gcardSet		// the image successfully uploads
 * gcardSave		// the user finishes designing their postcard
-* reset			// the ap exits its current step
+* reset			// the app exits its current step
 * resetOver		// the app returns to step one